elvinasn/gamehub-cli/README.md

 ### `gamehub logout`

-Logs out of the GameHub platform.
+To logout from the GameHub platform, run the following command:

 ```bash
 gamehub logout